-4.1 Blower operation
+4.1 Blower

 A blower is already installed on this insert.
-It is located at the bottom of the insert.
+It is located underneath the ash lip, in front of the insert.
 Its function is to increase airflow through the heat exchanger and improve hot air circulation in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2%.
 However, the use of a blower should not be used as a way to gain more output from an insert that is undersized for the space it is intended to heat.